 All of these release management risks can be mitigated with the end-to-end visibility and control of value stream management platforms.
-They allow release managers and other stakeholders to see the the application portfolio as a system, provide traceable data for compliance auditing, and analytics that alert users of scheduling and timing risks.
+They allow release managers and other stakeholders to see the application portfolio as a system, provide traceable data for compliance auditing, and analytics that alert users of scheduling and timing risks.
 This allows enterprises to manage risks with:

 Consistent governance compliance.
 Using scalable and repeatable release templates across an enterprise portfolio ensures governance requirements are consistently followed.
 Further, traceable data of release activities allows for release audits that verify compliance.

 System-wide scheduling.
-Looking at interdependencies holistically allows release managers, PMO, and product managers to understand how to accurately plan releases at the enterprise level.
+Looking at interdependencies holistically allows release managers, PMOs, and product managers to understand how to accurately plan releases at the enterprise level.
 It allows for the interdependencies, resource requirements, and timing of each release to become visible and the risks to a successful release known.

 Scoping.
 Release managers need to constantly balance IT work and business needs.
 As business needs change or the estimated effort of features changes, releases become at risk of failure.
 Without managing the release, the release would either fail, be late, or not include the right features.
-Value stream management platforms allows release managers to easily increase or decrease the scope of a release to meet release timelines.
+Value stream management platforms allow release managers to easily increase or decrease the scope of a release to meet release timelines.
 Further with work being made visible, teams upstream and downstream are able to see the current release scope and timing to ensure that everyone is on the same page and the risk of release failure controlled.